History & heritage

 For couples, Vevey offers an especially apt setting: romantic without excess, photogenic without artifice, lively without agitation.
 For business travellers, the town allows efficiency to coexist with breathing space.
 For lovers of scenery, it is one of the most harmonious gateways to Lake Geneva.
 In every case, the experience rests on a simple idea: taking time.
 That is perhaps what remains most strongly after a stay here.
 Not a succession of effects, but a recovered quality of attention — to place, light, meals, silences and that quiet elegance which Vevey still knows how to offer.

-Book with MyConciergeHotel
+Book via MyConciergeHotel

-Lastly, choosing MyConciergeHotel for Grand Hôtel du Lac means approaching the address with the right frame of reference.
-Not simply as a five-star hotel by the water, but as a contemporary house of tradition, a member of Relais & Châteaux, where guests come in search of a rare balance between landscape, intimacy and service.
-Booking then becomes more than a practical act: it is the first step in a stay shaped with precision, so that the experience on site may be as fluid, elegant and restorative as the place itself.
+Choosing MyConciergeHotel for the Grand Hôtel du Lac means approaching the venue with the right perspective.
+Not merely as a five-star hotel by the water, but as a contemporary traditional establishment, a member of Relais & Châteaux.
+Here, one seeks a balance between landscape, intimacy, and service.
+The reservation becomes the first step of a meticulously planned stay.